-Precious Coco, also known as Cocolicious, the best licker ever, is the alpha of my Tibbie family.
+Precious Coco, also known as Cocolicious, the best licker ever, was the alpha of my Tibbie family until she passed at age 16 1/2.
 Thank you, Colleen Bias Chaffee of Shenanwood Tibbies, for my “Angel.”

-Darling Suzy Q is smart as a whip and completely blind.
+Darling Suzy Q was so cute, so smart, so brave, so full of spirit.
+She never let blindness stop her from doing anything she wanted.
 Thank you, TSCA Rescue and the TSCA Rescue & Health Trust, for allowing me to give her a home.
 If you’re considering adoption, please don’t rule out “special needs” dogs.

 A senior rescue, Danny spent a happy year and half with my Tibbie family before going to the Bridge.
 Please support senior adoption organizations like Senior Dog Haven & Hospice.